 Also, avoid any academic language.
 We do not support the term fake news as it has been absolutely weaponised.
 We refer to, for example, information disorder.
 It is a challenge for us to stop using language that is so academic and to find a common language that the public can begin to recognise.
 That might be a glossary that we can work on as a CrossCheck community, then everyone starts to use the same language so that as a member of the public you understand the difference.

 We now work in lots of different countries and what we have realised is that some words do not translate, so we have created a set of labels and it is very easy in English to be able to explain some of the nuances around the difference between misleading and misattributed.
+For example, if it turns out that people are tired of the usual crime news, then you can use something more joyful and happy.
+People love to hear about big winnings in casinos and online video poker it boosts mood and motivation.
 But in some languages we have one word for all three things, while in English we find lots of complicated ways of saying it.

 If we want a global language, given that much of this misinformation does travel across borders, we should be thinking about the most simple words that easily translate.